mzahana/mavros_apriltag_tracking/README.md

     ```sh
     roslaunch mavros_apriltag_tracking tracker.launch
     ```

+* All steps required to set a takeoff position, bringing camera down, arming and setting OFFBOARD mode, and moving the Husky are available in a shell script which can be run using `rosrun mavros_apriltag_tracking start_tracking.sh`

+THAT IS IT!

+The steps in the `start_tracking.sh` script are explained in details below:
 * Bring the drone above and close to the tag by publishing one message to the `/setpoint/local_pos`
     ```sh
     rostopic pub --once /setpoint/local_pos geometry_msgs/Point "x: 0.0